texas-justice-initiative/analysis/README.md

 ## About this repo

-See [analyses/](https://github.com/texas-justice-initiative/analysis/tree/master/analyses) folder -- these notebooks contain charts interlaced with the code that produced them.
-  * If you are not a coder, feel free to skim for text and charts only.
-You can also skim the [plots/](https://github.com/texas-justice-initiative/analysis/tree/master/plots) directory to jump right into the pile of results.
-  * If you are a coder, feel free to reproduce and alter the code for your own theories.
-If you identify bugs or concerns with our work, please file an [issue](https://github.com/texas-justice-initiative/analysis/issues) so we can ensure that our results our accurate.

 This is a general repository for all presentable files conducting analysis of TJI-related data.
 This is not a place for preprocessing steps (see [tji/data-processing](https://github.com/texas-justice-initiative/data-processing)).
 All data used for analysis should be read directly from data.world (see TJI's data.world account [here](https://data.world/tji)).

+If you are not a coder, feel free to skim the analyses here for their summaries (at the top) and charts (embedded - skim for them).
+You can also browse the [plots/](https://github.com/texas-justice-initiative/analysis/tree/master/plots) directory to jump right into the pile of results.

+## Data Scientists:

+If you are a coder, feel free to reproduce and alter the code for your own theories.
+If you identify bugs or concerns with our work, please file an [issue](https://github.com/texas-justice-initiative/analysis/issues) so we can ensure that our results our accurate.

+## TJI Team

+* To conduct your own analysis, clone the [analyses/TJI_ANALYSIS_TEMPLATE.ipynb](https://github.com/texas-justice-initiative/analysis/analyses/TJI_ANALYSIS_TEMPLATE.ipynb) file and work from there.

 ## Overview of analyses contained